gesel-inc/gesel-spec/README.md

 This can be used in HTTP range requests to extract a single line, by adding 1 to the number of bytes (for the newline) and computing the cumulative sum to identify the end position of each line.

-We use delta encoding to reduce the number of bytes used by each line in the tab-separated format.
+We use delta-encoding to reduce the number of bytes used by each line of tab-separated integers.
 Given a sorted integer array, we store the first value as the first field of the line.
-All subsequent fields contain differences from the preceding value in the array.
+All subsequent tab-separated fields contain differences from the preceding value in the array.
+The original integer array can be recovered as the cumulative sum of the delta-encoded array.

+All integers in this document are assumed to fit into a 64-bit unsigned integer.
+This includes the cumulative sums used to compute the byte ranges or to reverse the delta encoding.
+All strings are assumed to use UTF-8 encoding.

 ## Gene mappings